lsst/LDM-PMT/index.rst

 These documents describes all work that needs to be done.

-The plan to execute the DM work is tracked through *milestones* which mark specific deliverables along the project timeline, and *epics* which capture resource-loaded work activities.
+Work is divided into smaller activities, called *epics*.
+All epics are resource-loaded.
+Execution of the work is tracked through *milestones* which mark specific deliverables along the project timeline.

 Every non-trivial activity requiring few FTE-month work is explicitly captured.
 This leads to o(few hundred) milestones and o(thousand) epics.

 Each milestone has a **description**, and **due date**.
 It has no duration, and no resources assigned to it.

-Each epic has: a clear **scope and deliverables**, **resource cost**, and an **end date**.
+Each epic has: a clear **scope and deliverable(s)**, **resource cost**, and an **end date**.
 It also tracks which section of which baseline document it addresses (this needs to be implemented).
 This simplifies verification whether all parts of the baseline have been captured in the plan.

 There is a well defined relationship between epics and milestones: epics block milestones, milestones can block other milestones.

-The baseline plan (milestones and epics) is under the change control.
-Every non-trivial adjustment to scope, cost or schedule requires change control approval.
+The baseline plan (milestones and epics) is under change control.
+Every non-trivial adjustment to scope, cost or schedule requires approval of the CCB.

 The baseline plan has been assembled using a mix of top-down and bottom-up analysis.
 Top-down analysis involved analyzing project-level requirements and risks, as well as the DM requirements and baseline architecture for all components of the DM subsystem.
 Bottom-up analysis involved analysing all activities that need to be done and estimating their cost through prototyping and research as needed. [footnote: major replanning undertaken 1 1/2 year after start of construction]

-Updating baseline
+Updating Baseline
 =================

 Small adjustments to the baseline can be made by TCAMs in agile way.
 This includes small changes to SPs, moving SPs between activities, changing dates etc. All such changes are tracked and revisited semi-annually.
-Impact on scope, cost and schedule is revisited and the changes are submitted to CCB.
+Impact on scope, cost and schedule is revisited and if it is above pre-set level, the changes are submitted to CCB.

-Major changes that have potentila to significantly impact scope, cost of schedule need to be discussed at DMLT and approved by TCT before they can be implemented.
+Major changes that have potential to significantly impact scope, cost of schedule need to be discussed at DMLT and approved by TCT before they can be implemented.

-This gives TCAMs agility and flexibility to adjust their plans, while we ensure the scope/cost/schedule
+This gives TCAMs agility and flexibility to adjust their plans, while we ensure the scope/cost/schedule is well controlled and managed.

-Example changes that do NOT require change control approval: division of work within an epic, splitting a larger epic into a set of smaller epics that have the same scope, cost and end date.